cloud-gov/cg-site/content/docs/orgs/meeting-tic-requirements.md

 subgraph Internet
   PUser((Public user))
+  B((Agency user))
 end

 A -->TIC
 PUser -->|"TLS (encrypted tunnel)"|PRouter
-TIC -->|"TLS (encrypted tunnel)"| APIRouter[cloud.gov API] APIRouter -->|Manage app| App
+TIC -->|"TLS (encrypted tunnel)"| IPFilter
+B -.->|"TLS (encrypted tunnel)"|IPFilter
+IPFilter --> APIRouter[cloud.gov API]
+APIRouter -->|Change app| App
 PRouter -->|Access app| App

 {{< /diagrams >}}

-Requests from the public accessing an application hosted on cloud.gov do not traverse an agency boundary, so TIC traversal is not relevant for that kind of traffic.

-Any traffic that is going from an agency-authorized boundary (eg physical network of an agency building, or collective virtual boundary for all networked agency buildings) to one that it is not under your agency’s control (e.g. the open internet, or cloud.gov) is probably already routed over a TIC connection to the outside world.
+Any traffic from an agency-authorized boundary (eg physical network of an agency building, or collective virtual boundary for all networked agency buildings) to one that it is not under your agency’s control (e.g. the open internet, or cloud.gov) is likely already routed over a TIC connection.

-For requests originating from your agency’s TIC egress bound for cloud.gov, our TLS implementation plays the role of the orange "encrypted tunnel" in Figure 14 of the TIC reference architecture.
-You access both api.fr.cloud.gov and yourapp.app.cloud.gov exclusively over HTTPS.
-Your browser will always default to HTTPS based on the inclusion of the cloud.gov domain in [the HSTS preload list](https://hstspreload.org/).
-(If you try to directly access those domains via HTTP, you will be 301 redirected over to HTTPS; the tunnel is always present.)
+For requests originating from your agency’s TIC egress bound for cloud.gov, our TLS implementation plays the role of the orange "encrypted tunnel" in Figure 14 of the [TIC reference architecture](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/04/TIC_Ref_Arch_v2-0_2013.pdf).
+You will access both api.fr.cloud.gov and yourapp.app.cloud.gov exclusively over TLS because the cloud.gov domain is included in [the HSTS preload list](https://hstspreload.org/) for your browser.
+(If you try to directly access those domains via HTTP, your request will be 301 redirected over to HTTPS; it's not possible to get any other response without TLS.)

 cloud.gov's TLS endpoint is not restricted, but rather accessible over the open internet.
 When an administrator wants to interact with the deployed application through the cloud.gov API, it's your agency’s responsibility to make sure that traffic goes over a TIC connection before it reaches its destination on cloud.gov.
 For example, you may not want users to be able to manipulate applications on cloud.gov from their home connection or via a wifi access point in the local coffee shop.

 Your agency can accomplish this by establishing an operational requirement that all administrative access to cloud.gov services happens via the agency network.
 You can further enforce this requirement with a technical control: [Prevent users in your domain from using the cloud.gov API except from your agency's TIC egress range]({{< relref "docs/orgs/restricting-users-to-trusted-ip-ranges.md" >}}).
+Requests from an IP origin that does not match the range we have on record for your TIC will be rejected.

+Requests from the public accessing an application hosted on cloud.gov do not traverse an agency boundary, so TIC traversal is not relevant for that kind of traffic.
+It's shown here only for clarity.

 ### Restricting usage of your application

-You are responsible for restricting access directly through the "front door" of your deployed applications, such as administrator access on a Wordpress site, or all access in the case of an internal-only service.
+You may also need to restrict access through the "front door" of your deployed applications, such as administrator access to a Wordpress site, or public access to an internal-only service.
+The diagram below shows where you can implement this restriction.

 {{< diagrams id-prefix="Restricting-client-access-to-your-application" >}}
 graph TB

 subgraph Internet
-  RUser((Remote worker))
+  RUser((Agency user))
   PUser((Public user))
 end